tkazec/essays/gulp-plus-highland/essay.md

-I originally created [essays.tkaz.ec](http://essays.tkaz.ec) as a means to preserve my Google+ "blog posts".
+I originally created [essays.tkaz.ec](http://essays.tkaz.ec) as a means to preserve my Google+ “blog posts”.
 (Turns out that was an even better idea than I originally realized!)
 With comments already on Hacker News, Google+, and Twitter, I only needed a simple static website.
 But of course, no existing solution really fit.
 (Even now, there’s nothing else that even comes close to what I want.)

 Around the same time, [Grunt](http://gruntjs.com) became everyone’s new favorite thing.
 So of course I tried it out!
 But even then, I didn’t like the syntax.
 (I promptly came up with and forgot about an idea for a Grunt wrapper that didn’t require so much boilerplate.)
 But ultimately Grunt worked, so I let it be.